Chengdu: Sichuan Giant Panda Sanctuaries

 Covering a total of 9245 km2 over 12 distinct counties and 4 cities, Sichuan Giant Panda Sanctuaries, lie on the transitional alp-canyon belt between the Sichuan Basin and the Qinghai-Tibetan Plateau.
-It is the largest remaining continuous habitat for giant pandas and home to more than 80 percent of the world's wild giant pandas.
+It is the largest remaining continuous habitat for giant pandas and is home to more than 80 percent of the world's wild giant pandas.
 Globally speaking, it is also the most abundant temperate zone of greenery.
 The reserves of the habitat are 100–200 km away from Chengdu.

-The Sichuan Giant Panda Sanctuaries are the most well-known of their kind in the world, with Wolong Nature Reserve, generally considered as the "homeland of pandas".
-It is a core habitat with unique natural conditions, complicated landforms, and a temperate climate with diverse wildlife.
-Siguniang Mountain, sometimes called the "Oriental Alpine" is approximately 230 km away from downtown Chengdu, and is composed of four adjacent peaks of the Traversal Mountain Range.
+The Sichuan Giant Panda Sanctuaries are among the best-known of their kind in the world, with Wolong Nature Reserve generally considered the "homeland of pandas".
+It is a core habitat with unique natural conditions, complex landforms, and a temperate climate, supporting diverse wildlife.
+Siguniang Mountain, sometimes called the "Oriental Alpine," is approximately 230 km away from downtown Chengdu, and is composed of four adjacent peaks of the Traversal Mountain Range.
 Among the four peaks, the fourth and highest stands 6250 m above sea level, and is perpetually covered by snow.